yorickpeterse/oga/doc/css_selectors.md

 `foo bar` only matches any `bar` elements that are a descedant of any `foo` element.

-In XPath the corresponding axis for this is `descendant-or-self`.
+In XPath the corresponding axis for this is `descendant`.
 In other words, this CSS expression:

     foo

 is the same as this XPath expression:

-    descendant-or-self::foo
+    descendant::foo

 In turn this CSS expression: